hasura/graphql-engine/docs/graphql/manual/postgres/triggers.rst

 Examples
 --------

-**Example:**
+**Trigger a Postgres function before an article is inserted or updated:**

-Let's say we want the :ref:`Postgres function<postgres_functions>` to be executed whenever a new article is about to be inserted or updated.
+Let's say we want :ref:`this Postgres function<pg_function_example>` to be executed whenever a new article is about to be inserted or updated.
 We can create a trigger as follows:

 .. code-block:: plpgsql